 Yes, this amazing cheesecake recipe is freezer friendly!
 Simply cool the cheesecake completely, then wrap the whole cheesecake, or slices of the cheesecake, in multiple layers of saran wrap, then place in a freezer bag.
 This cheesecake will keep, stored properly in the freezer, for two months.

 To defrost the cheesecake, simply thaw the wrapped cheesecake in refrigerator overnight.
 Do not attempt to thaw cheesecake in the microwave or oven!
 Otherwise the cooled chocolate ganache topping will melt and make a huge mess.

 This easy chocolate cheesecake recipe is so delicious it doesn’t need anything on top!
 But if you’re feeling extra decadent, a dollop of whipped cream on top is delicious!
 Or try spooning some fresh cherry or strawberry sauce over each slice.
 We did that for Christmas and it was a huge hit.

 With its chocolate cookie base, creamy dark chocolate filling, and easy chocolate ganache topping, this cheesecake is truly a dream come true for chocolate lovers!

-If you try this recipe for Chocolate Cheese Cake, let me know what you think!
+If you try this recipe for Chocolate Cheesecake with Chocolate Ganache, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day ♥